smogalloyubio/Googlecloud-Disaster-project-01/README.md

 - Image publishing to Artifact Registry
 - Kubernetes deployment automation
 - GitOps-based application synchronization using Argo CD

-This stage removes manual deployment processes and ensures that every application change follows a controlled and repeatable delivery workflow.
 ---

 # Why This Stage Is Required
 Traditional deployment methods require engineers to manually:

 - Build application images